Is It Safe to Travel to Tanzania in 2026?

 Yellow Fever

-• Yellow Fever: Vaccine is required for entry if traveling from countries with risk for YF virus transmission.
+• Yellow Fever: Vaccine is required for travelers ≥1 year old; this includes >12-hour airport transits or layovers in countries with risk for YF virus transmission.

 Recommended: